1. General information

 An overview of your rights is presented below.

 You have the right to obtain confirmation from us at any time as to whether we are processing your personal data.
 If we are, you have the right to request information from us about the personal data we have stored about you as well as a copy of this data.

-Furthermore, you have a right to be notified of the type, scope, purpose, recipient and storage period of your processed personal data as well as your associated rights, as listed below:
+Furthermore, you have a right to be notified of the nature, scope, purpose, recipient and storage period of your processed personal data.

 If personal data is transferred to a third country or to an international organisation, you have the right to be informed of the data protection guarantees for the transfer in accordance with Art.
 46 GDPR.

 You have the right to obtain from us without undue delay the rectification of inaccurate personal data concerning you.
-Taking into account the purposes of the processing, you have the right to have incomplete personal data completed, including by means of providing a supplementary statement.
+Taking into account the purposes of the processing, you have the right to have incomplete personal data completed.

 Pursuant to Art.
 17(1) GDPR, you have the right to obtain from us the erasure of personal data concerning you without undue delay, and we shall have the obligation to erase personal data without undue delay where one of the following grounds applies:

 - The personal data is no longer necessary in relation to the purposes for which it was collected or otherwise processed